ministryofjustice/opg-lpa/service-front/content/guidance/order.md

 	* People_Certificate providers.md
 * People to notify
 	* People_People to be told.md
+* Preferences and instructions for health and welfare
+	* Decisions_Preferences and instructions for health and welfare.md
-* Preferences and instructions
+* Preferences and instructions for property and finance
-	* Decisions_Preferences and instructions.md
+	* Decisions_Preferences and instructions for property and finance.md
-* How to view a draft of the LPA
+* View a draft of the LPA
-	* Process_How to view a draft of the LPA.md
+	* Process_View a draft of the LPA.md
 * If you find a mistake
 	* Process_If you find a mistake.md
 * Signing the LPA